bartekus/rencore/README.md

 ## License

-`rust-starter` is licensed under the MIT license.
+`rencore` is licensed under the MIT license.
 Please read the [LICENSE](LICENSE) file in this repository for more information.